-One part of supervising would-be graduates is to create a graduation file where correspondence between the student and graduation committee is saved, along with the agreements made as a result.
+As part of supervision, a graduation file is created in which the correspondence between the student and graduation committee is saved, along with the agreements made as a result.

 The student ensures that his or her file includes reports of any obstacles beyond the student's control that he or she has encountered while working on the final project, such as special personal circumstances, changes at the company where the student is performing his/her project, inadequate facilities or requisite information not being available on time.
-The graduation committee and supervisors ensure that work schedules and all additional agreements with the student are kept in the file.
+The graduation supervisors ensure that work schedules and all additional agreements with the student are kept in the file.
 In particular, the file also includes work done in advance of the student's departure for the internship location as part of a combined internship and final project.
 During the final evaluation of the final project, explicit consideration is given to the work included in the file but the report does not necessarily have to describe that work in detail.